Language Processing Disorder

 For Language Difficulties

-Our program starts by tackling the cognitive skills — processing, working memory, listening accuracy, listening comprehension, attention, sequencing — required for receptive and expressive language.
+Our program starts by tackling cognitive skills.
+This includes auditory processing, working memory, listening accuracy, listening comprehension, attention, sequencing.
+These are the foundational skills for receptive and expressive language.

 For At Risk Readers

-Our program has exercises that build phonological awareness, decoding and reading comprehension.
+Our program has exercises that reduce the symptoms of language processing disorder, helping students build phonological awareness as required for decoding and reading comprehension.

 Auditory processing and reading problems